asynts/writer/Notes/Resolved/0022_remaining-height-calculated-incorrectly.md

 -   I suspect, that we are somewhere calculating the width and height incorrectly.

 -   I suspect, that we are caching old values that should not be cached.

+-   Maybe we get a negative value somewhere?

+-   I suspect that margin or padding isn't considered.

+### Result

+-   I used `sum` instead of `max` when computing the maximum height of a given line.
+    After resolving that issue, paragraphs are no longer split incorrectly.
+    The issue with crashing when a new page is needed still persists.